 Be wary of income protection which includes redundancy!

-If there is any type of insurance which offers to fully protect you against unemployment or redundancy, it is often too good to be true.
-This statement particularly rings true for credit protection insurance.
+If there is any type of insurance which offers to fully protect you against unemployment or redundancy, it is often too good to be true and they generally often come with a number of criteria:

 Protect your lifestyle & loved ones with income protection